SIVASHANKAR-S/SIva_Project_Evaluation_Code_Msdsm/README.md

 # MSDSM Project Evaluation Code

-This code repo contains various models and its application code.
-Different models trianed with QAT + Edge Complied + Retrained.
+This code repo contains various models and their application codes.
+Different models trained with QAT + Edge Complied + Retrained.

-In order to check its performance and evaluations, must have raspberry pi hardware to test.
+It must have Raspberry Pi hardware to test to check its performance and evaluations.

-You can test this code accross Raspberry pi 3 & 4.
-This code base doesnot support Raspberry Pi 5 because of different Arm based compilation.
+You can test this code across Raspberry Pi 3 & 4.
+This code base does not support Raspberry Pi 5 because of different Arm-based compilations.
 Raise request for code  for testing in Raspberry Pi 5.

-Development code is not intended for general public.
+The development code is not intended for the general public.

+All model drive link: [Link](https://drive.google.com/file/d/1OJJylNon3eJGoeiXVJRU5yNQRklPqTW8/view?usp=drive_link)

 ### Image Classification Models
 ```